- Amazon Q›

 4. IDEs: Terminal inside VS Code

-With the Amazon Q Developer customization capability, you can customize Amazon Q Developer to generate more relevant recommendations by making it aware of your internal libraries, APIs, best practices, and architectural patterns.
+Yes.
+You can customize Amazon Q Developer to generate even more relevant inline code recommendations and chat responses (in preview) by making it aware of your internal libraries, APIs, best practices, and architectural patterns.

-During the preview, you can use the customization capability to create up to eight customizations based on your internal code bases.
+You can create up to eight customizations based on your internal code bases.
 You can keep up to two code customizations active at the same time.

-Amazon Q Developer offers 2 plans: a no-cost Free Tier, and a Pro Tier priced at $19/user per month.
+Amazon Q Developer offers two plans: a no-cost Free Tier, and a Pro Tier priced at $19/user per month.

 Between 4/30 and 6/30, you can try Amazon Q Developer Pro free of charge.
 Billing for your Amazon Q Developer Pro subscription will start on 7/1.
 To learn more, see Amazon Q Developer pricing.